-I N PARTIALLY observed Markov decision processes (POMDP) theory, existence of optimal policies in general, have been established via converting the original partially observed stochastic control problem to a fully observed one on the belief space, leading to a belief-Markov decision process (MDP).
+In POMDP theory, existence of optimal policies have in general been established via converting the original partially observed stochastic control problem to a fully observed one on the belief space, leading to a belief-MDP.
 However, computing an optimal policy for this fully observed model, and so for the original POMDP, using well known dynamic programming algorithms is challenging even if the original system has finite state and action spaces, since the state space of the fully observed model is always uncountable.
-One way to overcome this difficulty is to compute an
+One way to overcome this difficulty is to compute an approximately optimal policy instead of a true optimal policy by constructing a reduced model for the fully observed system for which one can apply well known algorithms such as policy iteration, value iteration, and Q-learning etc. to obtain the optimal policy.